 What is the first step?

-Call me and chat for a few minutes.
-I will ask you about your voice and will get a sense of your level of experience and development (and its ok if you are a beginner).
-Also, I will tell you about my background and my process and answer any questions that you may have.
+Call David and chat for a few minutes.
+He will ask you about your voice and will get a sense of your level of experience and development (and it is okay if you are a beginner).
+Also, he will tell you about his background and process and answer any questions that you may have.

 What happens at my first lesson?

-I begin by explaining to students the fundamental principles that are the building blocks of any great voice and I illustrate each of these concepts with my own voice.
-Through a series of quick vocal exercises, I will determine where the student is in their vocal development and then we begin our work.
+We begin by explaining to students the fundamental principles that are the building blocks of any great voice and illustrate each of these concepts with our own voice.
+Through a series of quick vocal exercises, we will determine where the student is in their vocal development and then we begin our work.

 How quickly will I see results?